simon-p-r/random-48/README.md

 *random-48* is a Node.js binding for Windows CryptGenRandom function

 ## Installing
-You can install *random* as a dependency of your project using NPM like so, provided you have met the dependencies listed below.
+You can install *random-48* as a dependency of your project using NPM like so, provided you have met the dependencies listed below.
 ```
 > npm install --save random-48